homelypaws/homely-paws-mean-app/README.md

 # homely-paws-mean-app
-### Homely Paws Application is a MEAN stack application.
-M stands for MongoDB, E stands for Express Framework, A stands for Angular and N stands for Node.js.
+### The application is based on MEAN stack technologies which stands for MongoDB, Express Framework, Angular and Node.js.
+Thus, to successfully run this application in the local environment, Node.js and Angular CLI must be installed on the local machine.
+Also, the application uses a cloud MongoDB service called mLab.